cheekstain/maze/DESIGN.md

 not exceed the maximum number of moves or the maximum amount of time allotted.

 ## Major Design Decisions
-The maze program will be started with a bash script.
-The avatars will be individual threads within a main C program with functions organized across different modules.
+The maze program will be started with a C program.
+The avatars will be individual threads within a main C program with functions organized and categorized under across different modules.

-[list of shared modules with brief descriptions]
+*`avatar_comm`: refers to a function(s) related to communications with the server, parsing/naming messages, et cetera.
+*`avatar_solve`: refers to a function(s) related to calculating and returning the next best move.
+*`maze_struct`: refers to the data structures and related functions dealing with storage and logical structures of the maze.

 ## Brief Overview